1: Introduction

 Images

-Thus, this text includes remixed OER content that has been edited and updated as well as original work made possible through the generosity of the State of Illinois.
-The OER movement has as its goal to make education as free as possible for anyone.
+The OER movement has as its goal to make knowledge free and to make education as free as possible.
 This text is published in that spirit.
-Whether you are reading this textbook online, downloading it to read on a device, printing it to read on paper, or uploading it to your brain Matrix-style, it is hoped that this text is of use to you.
+Whether you are reading this text online, downloading it to read on a mobile device, printing it to read on paper, or uploading it to your brain Matrix-style, it is hoped that you find it educational, informative, current, useful, and fun.

 Suggestions for improving The OER Guide to Media Writing should be sent to the corresponding author, Mark Poepsel at mpoepse@siue.edu.